Sonicboomcolt/Sonicboomcolt/README.md

 ### Hi there 👋
 Hello, I'm Danyon, I am a game developer for Not-So Classic Games.
 I have been making games since late 2012 using the Unity Engine and C#.
+I'm open for work as Not-So Classic Games is my hobby not my offical job.

 # What I've worked on.
 Here you can see what I have done and/or doing.